Jazhyc/ktp-practical/README.md

 ## Limitations

 We are unable to account for every possible stain so we only focused on the most common ones.
-Additionally, there are a few outputs that we have left to verify with the expert.